-The outlook after surgery depends on several factors.
-These include the type of lump that is found, and if it is cancer, how advanced the cancer is.
+The outlook after surgery depends on several factors, including the type of lump that the surgeon finds and the stage of the cancer if a lump is malignant.

 There are different causes for lumps in the breast.
 Not all of them are cancer.

 Cysts: These harmless growths in the breast tissue tend to occur with hormonal changes, such as the start of a menstrual period.
 A surgeon may use a needle to drain the fluid that usually fills a cyst.
 But after draining, cysts can reoccur.